smartobjectoriented/soo/doc/source/introduction.rst

 The SOO technology strongly relies on various low-level operating system concepts and embedded virtualization technics which play a fundamental role in this framework.
 In this context, Linux and XEN have been a source of inspiration at many levels.

-Prof. Rossier's team was in the first people who tried to port the XEN hypervisor on an ARM embedded system; at the same time, Samsung also started such a work with an emphasis on security aspects (they run XEN on Freescale iMX21 boards).
+Prof. Rossier's team was among the first people who tried to port XEN hypervisor on an ARM embedded system; at the same time, Samsung also started such a work with an emphasis on security aspects (they run XEN on Freescale iMX21 boards).
 REDS published in 2012 its `EmbeddedXEN framework <_EmbeddedXEN>`__ including results from a `joint collaboration with Logitech
 <EMBX_Logitech_>`__ which consisted to deploy two OS on an HTC smartphone, an Android OS and the SqueezeBox Touch operating